Vasilakos1821/My-Website/README.md

-# My-Website
+# MY VERY OWN WEBSITE!!
-It's basically just a simple website that acts as a CV
+This is for now just a very simple static website about me and the projects I have done followed by some API usage on the bottom for fun!